vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 different times in different countries); Agni.
-206. 1-2 (arghya to be offered three days and 20 ghatikās before Sun enters Virgo); vide RM. (verses 1206-1228 in ABORI, Vol. 36 pp. 317-320), KKN 448-451, HV II.
+206. 1-2 (arghya to be offered three days and 20 ghaṭikās before Sun enters Virgo); vide RM. (verses 1206-1228 in ABORI, Vol. 36 pp. 317-320), KKN 448-451, HV II.
 893-904, KR 294–299, VKK 340-343; RM (verses 1219-20) quote Rg.
 I. 179.
 6 as mantra for arghya by drijas and for others the mantra 'kāśa puspapratikāśa vahnimārutasambhava | Mitrāvarupayoḥ putra Kumbhayone namostu te' cited in Mat.
 61. 50, Gar.
 I. 119.5.
 SPr (folio 40 b) remarks that there are two modes, one based on Brah (where arghya is main thing), the other based on Mat (where worship is main); KSS 12 provides arghyadāna for three days from Bh. śu 13; vide TT 146 and KT 443.
 For belief that the rise of Agastya made

 turbid waters clear, vide Raghu IV.
 21. Agni-fires kindled in several religious rites are addressed by